CANDU reactor: Calandria and fuel design

 In a conventional pressurized water reactor, refuelling the system requires shutting down the core and opening the pressure vessel.
 In CANDU reactors, the tube being refuelled remains pressurized.
 This allows the CANDU system to be continually refuelled without shutting down, another major design goal.
 In modern systems, two robotic machines attach to the reactor faces and open the end caps of a pressure tube.
 One machine pushes in the new fuel, whereby the depleted fuel is pushed out and collected at the other end.
 A significant operational advantage of online refuelling is that a failed or leaking fuel bundle can be removed from the core once it has been located, thus reducing the radiation levels in the primary cooling loop.

 Each fuel bundle is a cylinder assembled from thin tubes filled with ceramic pellets of uranium oxide fuel (fuel elements).
 In older designs, the bundle had 28 or 37 half-meter-long fuel elements with 12–13 such assemblies lying end-to-end in a pressure tube.
 The newer CANFLEX bundle has 43 fuel elements, with two element sizes (so the power rating can be increased without melting the hottest fuel elements).
-It is about 10 cm in diameter, 0.5 m long, weighs about 20 kg, and is intended to eventually replace the 37-element bundle.
+It is about 10 cm in diameter, 50 cm long, weighs about 20 kg, and is intended to eventually replace the 37-element bundle.
 To allow the neutrons to flow freely between the bundles, the tubes and bundles are made of neutron-transparent zircaloy (zirconium + 2.5% wt niobium).